Parity-time symmetry in a flat band system: Thresholdless breaking in a Lieb lattice

 The tight-binding Hamiltonian of the Lieb lattice can be written as

-where $i$ runs through all unit cells, $Z=A,B,C$, and $h.c.$ denotes Hermitian conjugate of the other terms in the brackets.
-We then introduce the $\cal T$-breaking perturbation $i\tau \bm{H}_1$, which is $\cal PT$-symmetric about $x=0$. $\tau$ is the overall strength of the $\cal T$-breaking perturbation, and $\bm{H}_1$ is a diagonal matrix with positive (loss) or negative (gain) elements.
+where $j$ runs through all unit cells, $Z=A,B,C$, and $h.c.$ denotes Hermitian conjugate of the other terms in the square brackets.
+We then introduce the non-Hermitian perturbation $i\tau \bm{H}_1$, which is $\cal PT$-symmetric about $x=0$. $\tau$ is the overall strength of the perturbation, and $\bm{H}_1$ is a diagonal matrix with positive (gain), negative (loss), and zero (no gain or loss) elements.
+To satisfy the $\cal PT$-symmetry, no gain or loss is introduced on the lattice sites right at the symmetry plane at $x=0$, which include one $A$ and one $B$ site when $N$ is even and a single $C$ site when $N$ is odd.

-One may expect that the construction of the flat band states in the $\cal PT$-broken phase should be straightforward: all one needs are two dark states symmetrically placed about $x=0$ and linearly superposed as